BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/50-ArchiveJob.md

   }
 }
 ```
-You must set an `ArchiveEntityConfigurations` for each entity to archive.
+You must set an `ArchiveEntityConfiguration` for each entity to archive.

 ## Implementation
 ### Archivable entity